-- 1. All postings must be approved by the appropriate building principal or designee.
-Students may not post any material containing any statement or expression that is libelous, obscene, or vulgar; that would violate board of education policies, including the student code of conduct; or that is otherwise inappropriate for the school environment. - 2.
-All postings must identify the student or the student organization posting or publishing the notice. - 3.
-Material shall be removed after a reasonable time to assure full access to the bulletin boards or electronic publishing media.
+1. All postings must be approved by the appropriate building principal or designee.
+Students may not post any material containing any statement or expression that is libelous, obscene, or vulgar; that would violate board of education policies, including the student code of conduct; or that is otherwise inappropriate for the school environment.

+- 2. All postings must identify the student or the student organization posting or publishing the notice. - 3.
+Material shall be removed after a reasonable time to assure full access to the bulletin boards or electronic publishing media. - 4.
+The respective Building's Principal shall be the editor of all school publications.

-Section 14: Jr./Sr. High School Dances
+Section 15: Jr./Sr. High School Dances

 These dances are open to students grades seven through twelve and their dates.
 No students younger than grade seven and no person 21 years of age or older shall be permitted to attend these dances.
 Students must register and provide a birth date for out of town/out of school dates with the office one week prior to the date of the dance.
-The school eligibility rule applies to dances (handbook page 60).
+The school eligibility rules apply to dances.

-Section 15: Homecoming Dance
+Section 16: Homecoming Dance

-The homecoming dance is open to Hemingford High School freshmen, sophomores, juniors, seniors and their dates.
+The homecoming dance is open to Hemingford High School freshmen, sophomores, juniors, seniors, and their dates.
 No students below grade nine and no person 21 years of age or older shall be permitted to attend the homecoming dance.
 Students must register and provide a birth date for out of town/out of school dates with the office one week prior to the date of the dance.
-The school eligibility rule applies (page 60).
+The school eligibility rules apply.
 Parents of Homecoming candidates will be asked to help chaperone.

-Section 16: Prom Dance and Banquet
+Section 17: Prom Dance and Banquet